Eduardovasquezn/movie-recommender/README.md

 # Recommendation System: Content-Based Filtering

+Welcome to the AI Recommendation System project!
 This repository contains the code and resources needed to run the recommendation system, demonstrated on my [YouTube video](https://youtu.be/KZq6J11Lq7Y).

 ## Project Overview